Edward Maceda

-Edward Michael Vera Perez Maceda (born October 3, 1970) is a Filipino lawyer and politician serving as the representative of Manila's 4th district since 2016.
+Edward Michael Vera Perez Maceda (born October 3, 1970) is a Filipino lawyer and politician who served as the representative of Manila's 4th district from 2016 to 2025.
 Prior to his election as congressman, he was councilor of the same district from 1995 to 2004 and from 2007 to 2016.

 Early life and education

 Maceda was born on October 3, 1970, the youngest of five sons of Ernesto Maceda and Maria Azucena, popularly known as Marichu Vera-Perez.
 He has four older brothers, Emmanuel, Ernesto Jr., Erwin and Edmond.
 His cousin, Pangasinan's 4th District Representative Christopher de Venecia, is the son of Marichu's sister Gina de Venecia.

 He finished his grade school and high school at La Salle Greenhills.
 He went to university at University of the Philippines Diliman and finished the AB Journalism in the college of Mass Communication and went to Ateneo Law School where he finished his 4 years of Law.
 After that, he took the bar exam a year later and passed.